curlconverter/curlconverter/README.md

 ## Contributing

 If you want to add new functionality, start with a test.

-Add a file containing the input curl command and a file containing the language output command in `test/`.
-Then write your test in `test/test.js`.
+- Add a file containing the input curl command and a file containing the language output command in `test/`.
+- Then write your test in `test/test.js`.

-Run tests with `npm test`.
+- Run tests with `npm test`.

 Curl command parsing is handled in `utils.js`.
 The parser generates a generic data structure consumed by code generator functions in `generators/`.

+If you get stuck, please reach out via email.
+I am always willing to hop on a google hangout and pair program.

 ## License